 *Adolescent IOP services may include patients aged 18 who are still in high school

-The IOP for adolescents at our Edgewood location is a St. Louis County Children’s Service Fund (CSF) recipient.
+The IOP for adolescents at our Edgewood location is a recipient of the St. Louis County Children’s Service Fund (CSF).
 Since 2010, CSF has invested over $350 million to provide behavioral health & substance use treatment services.
 Eligible adolescents who are also St. Louis County residents may receive support through the CSF Core Funding Award.
-Learn more

 At Mercy, we offer comprehensive IOP services to diagnose and treat a full range of conditions, including: